x-govuk/x-govuk.github.io/app/posts/digital-public-works-ideas.md

 ### 2. Address lookup

 The [public sector geospatial agreement](https://www.ordnancesurvey.co.uk/customers/public-sector/public-sector-geospatial-agreement) means that all public sector services should have access to high quality databases of UK addresses.
-However that doesn’t mean they are easy to integrate with, and some services still end up using Google or other commercial services.
+However that doesn’t mean they are easy to integrate with, and some services still end up using commercial services.

 A central digital team could help by maintaining an API, design patterns and code to make it super easy for teams to let users lookup and select addresses from postcodes.